 - 56% of our patients experience a 50% reduction in depression.

 - 33% of our patients achieve remission and no longer experience depression symptoms.

 - Out of 300+ patients, only 5% have discontinued treatment early.

-How do we know TMS works?
-When measuring the severity of depression and depressive symptoms, clinicians use a tool called the Patient Health Questionnaire (PHQ-9).
+We can learn the effectiveness of TMS in treating depression and depressive symptoms by using the Patient Health Questionnaire (PHQ-9).
 The PHQ-9 is a question-based multipurpose instrument for diagnosing, monitoring, and measuring the severity of depression.
-It scores the frequency of each of the nine criteria for depression within a range of 0 (“not at all”) to 3 (“nearly every day”).
-PHQ-9 is a self-reporting mechanism that has been assessed against a structured interview with a mental health professional.
-This is done to determine its validity as a diagnostic instrument.
-Take the Active Recovery Online PHQ-9 Test, if you or a loved one are experiencing symptoms of depression and would like to learn more.
+It scores the frequency of each of the nine DSM-V criteria for depression within a range of 0 (“not at all”) to 3 (“nearly every day”).

 The PHQ-9 is often used as a scientific metric for the effect of a treatment on patients with major depressive disorder.
 Improvement over time in depressive symptoms would be indicated by progressively lower scores on the PHQ-9.